dchavarriac/Docker/README.md

 </pre>

 #  Accessing the Web GUI Interface
-The container publsihes Webmin on all available IP addresses using port 10000
+<p>The container publsihes Webmin on all available IP addresses using port 10000</p>

-Browse to https://[Switch or Host IP Address>]:10000 to get to the Web GUI interface.
+<p>Browse to https://[Switch or Host IP Address&gt;]:10000 to get to the Web GUI interface.<br />
-If you browse to the HTTP address it will re-direct you Default username and password are:
+If you browse to the HTTP address it will re-direct you<br />
+Default username and password are:<br />
-Username: root
+Username: root<br />
-Password: password
+Password: password</p>

 # Versions
 <ul>